Vyral/natasha-greenhalgh-recruiting/_posts/2019-04-08-the-importance-of-understanding-the-numbers-in-your-business.md

 In that case, scripting might be the problem, meaning that the agent with a low ratio between their contacts and the number of leads added to the database would need to focus on their script-reading and role-playing skills.

 Now let’s say that you had X number of appointments, but you weren’t listing any sellers or buyers—what might the problem be there?
-The problem might again relate to scripting, but this time, it has to do with your listing presentation and your closing abilities.&nbsp;
+The problem might again relate to scripting, but this time, it has to do with your listing presentation and your closing abilities.

 Additionally, **we sometimes find that the appointments we may be setting are incredibly weak,** and that with them, we weren’t setting ourselves up for success.